Peter Sanders (photographer)

 Peter Sanders is a British photographer.
 His works focus on the Muslim community around the world, especially their traditional and spiritual aspects.
-With more than four decades of experience in photography, Sanders is one of the most renowned and respected Muslim photographers in the world.

 Biography

 Born in London, Sanders began his career in photography in the mid-1960s, where he often recorded the faces of well-known musicians including Bob Dylan, Jimi Hendrix, Jim Morrison and The Rolling Stones.
 In the 1970s, his attention shifted, which led him to the traditional and spiritual universe of Islam.
 He converted to Islam in 1971.
 The same year, Sanders was given a unique opportunity to record the warmth of the world's largest worship gathering in Mecca during the Hajj season.
 These pictures have appeared in major UK and European magazines such as The Sunday Times, The Observer and Paris Match.
 Sanders travelled around the world to meet and capture the images of saints and sages of Islam which he has later published in a book titled 'Meetings with Mountains'.